moves-rwth/kipro2/README.md

 }
 ```

-kipro2 refutes the property in the comment (`wp[geo2](c) <= c+0.999999999999`) after about a second with `k = 46`.
+kipro2 refutes the property given in the first line (`wp[C](c) <= c+0.999999999999`) after about a second.

-The output might be a bit ugly since it is the result of running both the bouded model checking engine and the induction engine in parallel (`--checker both`).
+The output might be hard to read since it is the result of running both the BMC engine and the k-induction engine in parallel (`--checker both`).
-We can run the tool again, but now with `--checker bmc` to only run the bounded model checker:
+We can set `--checker bmc` to only run BMC:
 ```
 poetry run kipro2 benchmarks/cav21/geo2.pgcl --checker bmc
 ```
-There's even a counter-example for the initial state that violates the property:
+kipro 2 now provides an initial state witnessing the violation of the above property:
 ```
 kipro2: SAT.
 Model:
 f := 1